 - Do you have any symptoms?

 - Immigration status

-If you are contacted by someone impersonating an Oakland County Health Division contact tracer, do not give them any information.
-Report scam calls by calling the non-emergency phone number at the local police or Sheriff’s Office.
+If you believe that you are being contacted by someone impersonating an Oakland County Health Division contact tracer, do not give them any information.
+Report scam calls by calling the non-emergency phone number at the local police or Sheriff's Office.